BRUCEBINYE/SnailBaLLsp/README.md

 ## Model transfer: Fine-tune with non-Gastropoda data (Bivalve)

 To evaluate the cross-taxon application capability of SnailBaLLsp beyond gastropod groups, we constructed a Bivalvia data as an example of transfer learning data for model transfer.
+We provided this case study dataset in `./SnailBaLLsp/data/Case_Study_Biv/`.
 The sample sizes for each Bivalvia group are as follows:

 Taxonomy level | Number of categories
 ---- | ----